English-speaking Quebecers: Montreal

 An English-speaking Black Canadian community grew in the 1860s with the coming of the railway industry centred in Montreal, settling in Little Burgundy and Saint-Henri.

+The first school built by the new Protestant Board of School Commissioners of Montreal was the Royal Arthur School which opened in 1870.

 The early 1900s brought waves of settlers from all over Europe.
 Jews from Poland, Romania and Russia established a large Jewish community, and integrated into the English-speaking "Protestant" schools and businesses.
 Italian immigrants would adopt the Catholic institutions of either the Irish or francophone community.
 These and many other immigrant communities would initially settle along Saint Lawrence Boulevard (nicknamed "The Main"), before moving on to more prosperous suburbs such as Côte-Saint-Luc and Saint-Léonard.

 In the 1950s, more immigration from Europe again changed the face of Montreal.
 Immigrants flocked to Montreal from all across Europe, bolstering the numbers of established cultural communities, with a Greek community planting strong roots in the English-speaking community.